pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 In this example, the image's digest is: `sha256:a24a8d8eb724b6816f244925cc6625a84c15f6ced6a19335121343424be693cd`

-#### Using Supply Chain Tools - Scan Pre-2.0

-When using Supply Chain Tools - Scan Pre-2.0, the image digest can be found by looking inside the corresponding image scan custom resource.
+When using Supply Chain Tools - Scan Pre-2.0, find the image digest by looking inside the corresponding image scan custom resource.

 Run: